Madison, Wisconsin: Biotechnology and health sciences

 Madison is home to a large biotech and health information technology scene.
-Notable companies headquartered in Madison in this field include Epic Systems, Panvera (now part of Invitrogen), Exact Sciences, and Promega.
+Notable companies headquartered in Madison in this field include Epic Systems, Panvera (now part of Invitrogen), Exact Sciences Corporation, and Promega.
 Arrowhead Pharmaceuticals, Thermo Fischer Scientific, pipette manufacturer Gilson, Catalent, and Fortrea have operations in the city.

-The University of Wisconsin Hospital and Clinics is an important regional teaching hospital and regional trauma center, with strengths in transplant medicine, oncology, digestive disorders, and endocrinology.
+UW Health University Hospital is an important regional teaching hospital and trauma center, with strengths in transplant medicine, oncology, digestive disorders, and endocrinology.
 Other Madison hospitals include St. Mary's Hospital, Meriter Hospital, and the VA Medical Center.

 Information technology companies in Madison include Broadjam, Zendesk, Full Compass Systems, Raven Software, EatStreet, and TDS Telecom.
 Madison's community hackerspaces/makerspaces are Sector67, which serves inventors and entrepreneurs, and The Bodgery, which serves hobbyists, artists, and tinkerers.
 Start-up incubators and connectors include StartingBlock, gener8tor and the University Research Park.
 Epic Systems was based in Madison from 1979 to 2005, when it moved to a larger campus in the nearby Madison suburb of Verona.
 Other firms include Nordic, Forward Health, and Forte Research Systems.

 Manufacturing and agriculture

 The Madison metropolitan area is home to the headquarters or manufacturing of three notable bicycle brands: Trek, Mongoose, and Pacific Cycle.
 The area is home to the luxury appliance companies Sub-Zero & Wolf Appliance and Spectrum Brands (formerly Rayovac).
-Other advanced manufacturing and consumer goods companies headquartered in the area include American Girl, Lands' End, Shopbop, Colony Brands, and John Deere.
+Other advanced manufacturing and consumer goods companies headquartered in the area include American Girl, Lands' End, Shopbop, and Colony Brands.

 Supported by naturally fertile soil, Madison's infrastructure supports food production, processing, and distribution.
 Major employers include Hormel Foods, Del Monte, and Frito-Lay.
 The meat producer Oscar Mayer was a Madison fixture for decades, and was a family business for many years before being sold to Kraft Foods.
 Its Madison headquarters and manufacturing facility were shuttered in 2017.